damurashov/microtojson/README.md

 To create an arbitrary value use `t_to_value` and pass the correctly formatted value as char array.

+NULL pointers passed as value are converted to literal 'null'.

 Make sure struct arrays are NULL terminated!

 ---